â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 Introduction

-The Federal Tax Authority (“FTA”) is the government entity responsible for the administration, collection, and enforcement of federal taxes in the United Arab Emirates (“UAE”).
-[1]
+The FTA is the government entity responsible for the administration, collection, and enforcement of federal Taxes in the United Arab Emirates ('UAE').[1]

-The FTA publishes guides, public clarifications, and other information to help taxpayers understand their federal tax obligations and to support voluntary compliance with the UAE tax laws.
-For other tax matters of uncertainty that are not covered under the guides, public clarifications and other publications issued by the FTA, taxpayers may seek guidance from the FTA on specific tax matters through the private clarification mechanism which is available via EmaraTax.
+The FTA publishes guides, public clarifications, and other information to help Taxpayers understand their Tax obligations and to support voluntary compliance with the UAE Tax laws.
+For other Tax matters of uncertainty that are not covered under the guides, public clarifications and other publications issued by the FTA, Taxpayers may seek guidance from the FTA on specific Tax matters through the private clarification mechanism which is available via EmaraTax.

 Purpose of this guide

-The purpose of this document is to provide guidance on the nature of private clarifications (“Clarification”) and the process to apply for a Clarification.
+The purpose of this document is to provide guidance on:

 Legislative references